Brett Butler (actress): Return to acting

 In October 2011, Butler appeared on The Rosie Show and reported being sober since 1998.
 According to an Entertainment Tonight interview at around the same time, Butler, unable to maintain the costs of her farm, had lived in a homeless shelter, though in a 2021 Hollywood Reporter profile, Butler denied that she was ever homeless, and said she was paid to fabricate this claim for the show.
 By this time Butler was attempting to make a career comeback and was working on developing a reality TV show about her self-professed psychic abilities and performing at the Downtown Comedy Club in Los Angeles.

-In June 2012, Butler appeared in a recurring role on the CBS daytime soap opera The Bold and the Beautiful playing ex-psychiatrist Tim Reid's girlfriend.
+In June 2012, Butler appeared in a recurring role on the CBS daytime soap opera The Young and the Restless playing ex-psychiatrist Tim Reid's girlfriend.
 She returned for two episodes in March 2015.
 Later in 2012, she began appearing in a recurring role as the bartender at the restaurant that Charlie Goodson (Charlie Sheen) frequents in the FX comedy series Anger Management.
 Butler appeared in a total of 38 episodes from 2012 to 2014.
 In 2016, she played herself in the comedy-drama film The Comedian starring Robert De Niro.

 Later, Butler began appearing in dramatic roles.
 She guest-starred in two episodes of HBO drama series The Leftovers, and had a recurring role as Michaela's (Aja Naomi King) adoptive mother Trishelle in the ABC legal thriller How to Get Away with Murder in 2016.
 From 2018 to 2019, she played Tammy Rose Sutton in the AMC horror series, The Walking Dead.
 Also in 2019, she took a recurring role as Sandy Jackson, the mother of Reese Witherspoon's character in the Apple TV+ drama series, The Morning Show.